Problems of electoral representative democracy

 - Demarchic juries consist of members appointed for the time required to arrive at a decision on a proposal or a bundle of interconnected proposals.
 Jury composition shall be sociodemographically representative of the directly and indirectly affected community.

 - Appointment is by weighted sortition from amongst the members affected by the decision, with a probability pro rata to each member’s forecasting track record in the decision’s topics.
+Citizen categories with opposing interests in a topic shall be represented in equal numbers.

 - Jury size and majority requirement shall yield a 99 percent confidence level for the vote to be statistically equivalent to a majority decision of the entire affected population.